mattyoung101/omicron/documentation/docs/omicam.md

 team members needed more accurate position data, which requires more complex localisation.

 ## Performance and results
-**TODO provide some more empiric data (tables and stuff) here.
-Maybe also provide a Pitfalls section at the end.**

 Omicam is capable of detecting the ball, goals and lines at 60-70fps at 720p (1280x720) resolution.
 Compared to the previous OpenMV H7, this is 23x higher resolution at 3x the framerate.<sup>1</sup>